grantmacken/nginx-exist/README.md

 1. establish the latest eXist version
 2. download latest eXist install jar
-3. create the expect install script to automate installation
+3. create the expect install script.
+This is used to automate automate installation
-4. run the expect script to install exist to location nominated in config defaults to '/usr/local/eXist'
+4. run the expect script to install eXist to location nominated in config defaults to '/usr/local/eXist'

-other make targets
+Other make targets

 1. `sudo make exist-service` :  create a systemd exist.service script and then enable and start the service